Not sure what to do in Krakow in 2 days?

 A soup made from the fermentation of bread and rye flour, it has a unique taste that we have never tasted anywhere else before.
 Various meats such as sausages, ham, bacon are cooked with the soup.
 Sometimes, you will even find vegetables such as potatoes and mushrooms.

 Its savory and slightly sour taste makes zurek a great appetizer.
 Travelers might find zurek in a traditional bread bowl as well, and depending on which and how much ingredient is inside, zurek can certainly be the main part of a meal.

 If you are looking for a nice Polish restaurant in Krakow, we would recommend Pod Aniołami Restaurant.
-Its charming decor and a great selection of meat are perfect for meat-lovers.
+Its charming decor and great selection of meat are perfect for meat lovers.
 They also serve some of the best pierogies in Krakow!

 Lastly, check out Kuchnia U Babci Maliny, our favorite restaurant in Krakow.
 Its quirky and homey decor combined with affordable, delicious, and big-portioned food is irresistible!
 It is the perfect place to try some grandma’s cooking!

 Located on the southern tip of Krakow Old Town is Wawel Hill, home to the biggest attraction in Krakow – Wawel Castle and Wawel Cathedral.